sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_paper.md

 Look at the example of a mind map on slack, and create a mind map of your paper.

+Or

+Create a combination visual outline / mind map

 ### Assignment: Written Outline
 Read [Indiana University's Using Outlines](http://www.indiana.edu/~wts/pamphlets/outlines.shtml), BEFORE you write your outline.